ashleydavis/the-data-wrangler-blog/_posts/2019-06-11-data-forge-notebook-v1.markdown

 ![Promo notebook](/content/images/2019/06/promo-notebook.png)

 Because Data-Forge Notebook is a desktop app and not a hosted web application, it puts your privacy found and center.
-You store all your code and data on your on your local PC and you don't have to submit them to someone's hosted service that in the cloud.
+You store all your code and data on your on your local PC and you don't have to submit them to someone's hosted service in the cloud.

 ## What can you do with it?